Education in Mississippi: Antebellum education

 Prior to the American Civil War, the elite arranged for private education of their children, founding private academies and schools.
 Some sent their children to the North (particularly Philadelphia, which had many Southerners) or England for education.
 The state government did not set a curriculum.
 Most children were educated at home for the skills they needed to help support their families.

 Funding for the few schools was left to private donations and student tuition.
 In Columbus, Franklin Academy for Boys was opened in 1821 as the first public school in Mississippi for white students.
 By 1830, only thirteen percent of white children were enrolled in public schools, and there was limited access to government-funded schools at the beginning of the Reconstruction.

 In 1918, Mississippi became the last state in the Union to require children to attend at least some schooling.

-Education in the Constitution and Legislation
+Education in the 1868 Constitution

 Mississippi's Constitution of 1868, drafted by a biracial convention, was the first legislation to provide for free public education for all children in the state.
 The constitution established a “uniform system of free public schools, by taxation or otherwise, for all children between the ages of five and twenty-one years.”

 Legislation was passed in 1870 that created school districts under the supervision of an elected State Superintendent of Education and appointed county superintendents, as well.
 Areas of a population with at least 5000 were permitted to establish separate school districts and extend the school term to seven months.

 The Constitution provided the following features in its legislation to establish a public education system: